 So what exactly is in this mysterious black soap and where does it come from?
 We’re going to go over everything you need to know about African black soap.
 From where it comes from to its benefits, you’re going to be an expert by the time you’re done here.

-We’re also going to give you our best of the best picks to make your decision easier.
+We’re also going to give you our best African black soap picks to make your decision easier.

 African Black Soap and How It’s Made

 Traditionally, this soap comes from West Africa, usually Ghana (1).
 The dark color comes from the ash belonging to various plants and tree barks.
 It could come from plantains, shea trees, cocoa pods, palm leaves, and more.